jubalh/awesome-package-maintainer/README.md

 ## wiggle
 [wiggle](https://github.com/neilbrown/wiggle/) applies rejected patches and performs word-wise diffs.
+So it will apply everything even things that may not be correct.
+It is quite powerful but needs extra careful checking.

 1. Use quilt to apply patch
 2. If quilt failed, force it to apply as much as possible by the parameter `-f` (force).
 It applies what it is able to and saves the rest to `*.rej` (rejected) files